 4. Remember that you’re a homeschool ambassador.

 On the occasions when you just need (or want) to tell people flat out that you’re homeschooling, it’s important to keep in mind that you represent approximately 2 million people in the United States.
+(And that’s before COVID-19 happened!)
 That’s an inspiring and humbling statistic.

 (It’s also a great opportunity to start dispelling common homeschool myths.)

 One mom says she always tries to prepare her kids for any feedback by reminding them of their privilege to represent the greater homeschool community, and as such, “we need people to look upon homeschoolers in a positive light.”

 And of course, even if the initial reaction to the “yes, we homeschool” question is less than ideal, you can always try to salvage the situation with quiet self-confidence.